 Withdrawing Your Student to Homeschool

 Families in North Carolina choose to homeschool for many reasons.
 Some families come to the conclusion that they need to homeschool as a result of unpleasant experiences in public schools.
 Often that means figuring out what to do in the middle of a school year.

-If you are withdrawing your student from a public school in order to begin a home education program, you need to do in order to un-enroll your child in the school they are currently attending is follow the individual school’s procedure for withdrawing your child.
+If you are withdrawing your student from a public school in order to begin a home education program, all you need to do in order to un-enroll your child in the school they are currently attending is follow the individual school’s procedure for withdrawing your child.

-Here are some tips and recommendations from me, based on the information from the NC Division of Non-Public education, the information from the NC State Board of Education, and the experiences of other homeschoolers.
+Here are some tips and recommendations from me, based on information from the NC Division of Non-Public education, the NC State Board of Education, and the experiences of seasoned homeschoolers.

 Students Under Seven

-If you have never operated a homeschool and your child is not seven years old, and will NOT be turning seven prior to June 1, of that school year, all you need to do to withdraw them is to follow their current school’s procedures for withdrawing them.
+If you don’t have an open homeschool and your child is not seven years old, and will NOT be turning seven prior to June 1, of that school year, all you need to do to withdraw them is to follow their current school’s procedures for withdrawing them.

 What can you do to avoid confusion on the part of school officials and social workers?

-According to state documentation on codes and proper school withdrawal procedure for schools in the state of NC, dated July1, 2016, if you are withdrawing a student to homeschool them and do not have a NOI because of the child’s age, you may alternatively provide them with an email or letter signed by the parent/guardian.
+The state has provided the schools with alternative documentation; if you are withdrawing a student to homeschool them and do not have a NOI because of the child’s age, you may alternatively provide them with an email or letter signed by the parent/guardian.

 - Contact the school administration and submit, in writing, (email or letter) the information that you are withdrawing your student to begin a home education program – include whatever information you feel comfortable revealing about your home education program.

 - If they have questions, educate them on the homeschooling and compulsory attendance laws by sharing the document from NCDNPE that assures them the NOI is not necessary for children who are 5 and 6 years old (or younger).

-- Keep copies of any documentation you receive from the school or send to the school
+- Keep copies of any documentation you receive from the school or that you send to the school

 - Complete withdrawal forms if they request them and follow the local school’s policies for withdrawing your child